ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 Brent touched her cold, bony joints with morbid fascination.

 He texted Hero, struggling to use the burner phone Hero had given him.
-Hero repsonded almost immediately with an apology and an address, the address of veternarian where Brent could bring Helsa's body.
+Hero responded almost immediately with an apology and an address, the address of vet where Brent could bring Helsa's body.

 What a situation, thought Brent.